Vue.js Development

 Vue Router

 Most applications need multiple pages and a way to navigate between them.
 This is called routing.
-Nuxt uses a pages/ directory and naming conventions to directly create routes mapped to your files using the official Vue Router library.
+Nuxt uses an app/pages/ directory and naming conventions to directly create routes mapped to your files using the official Vue Router library.

 Read more in Docs > Getting Started > Routing.